robfinch/Cores/rf6809/README.md

 # Size
 The core is approximately 4200 LUTs or 2100 slices and uses 4 block rams for the instruction cache.
+Core size is approximately 6500 LUTs / 5 block rams for the 12-bit version.

 # Software
 Software is in the works along with hardware.
-There is a modified version of the A09 assembler which supports twelve-bit bytes.
+There is a modified version of the A09 assembler which supports twelve-bit bytes and far addressing.
 There is a modified version of the hc12 VBCC compiler which also is for twelve bit-bytes.

+# Test Project
+The rf6809 is used in a test project.
+Multiple rf6809 cores are networked together in a ring topology using a parallel bus.